augustodevjs/augustodevjs/README.md

 - 🌳 I’m currently working on the NDS with React.js and Typescript.

-- 📈 My goal is to become a Android Developer
+- 📈 My goal is to become a Android Developer.

 - ❤️ Always looking to be better than the day before, have continuous growth and impact people's lives.